edwinb-ai/LeastSquaresSVM/docs/src/example3.md

 Note that the accuracy is not always a good measure of classification, but it will do fine on this dataset.

-!!! warning
-    Remember that the least-squares formulation uses **all** the data samples, so the following will actually consume at least > 6 GB of RAM.
-Do not run this on your hardware if you are not sure you have this kind of resources available.
-    At the very least, replace `CPUThreads()` with `CPU1()` to disable multithreading.
-    Methods to handle memory more efficiently will be available in future versions.

 ```julia
 model = LSSVClassifier(kernel=:linear);